 Ana Estrades is a jewelry historian, educator and curator, with an MA in decorative arts from the Bard Graduate Center.
 Currently, she teaches Gems and Jewelry at Sotheby’s Institute of Art in New York, and she is working as Sales Coordinator at Fred Leighton/ Kwiat Salon in Madison Ave.
 Her research interests range from early modern to contemporary jewelry and designers; collectors and collecting; and issues relating to provenance and authenticity.
 Some of her recent projects include research and interpretation for the digital interactive of the BGC exhibition “NY Crystal Palace 1853,” which won the 2017 New Media Award from the Victorian Society in America, as well as image research and copyright for David Yurman’s publication with Rizzoli “Cable.”
 Ana is very excited to be co-curating the exhibition Antiquemania during NYC inaugural Jewelry Week this November.

 Sasha Nixon is a curator, jewelry historian, and practicing metalsmith.
-Her Master’s Degree is from Bard Graduate Center in New York City in the decorative arts, material culture, and design history.
-Her work primarily examines how contemporary art jewelry is influenced by ancient and historical jewelry styles and techniques.
-She received the 2018 Windgate curatorial internship at the Museum of Art and Design and is currently working with assistant curator Barbara Gifford on MAD’s upcoming exhibitions including the Future of Craft, Fake News and True Love: Fourteen Stories by Robert Baines, 45 Stories, and Anna Sui.
-Additionally, she was awarded the 2018 Society of North American Goldsmith’s emerging curators grant for her exhibition Statement Jewelry, 1887 BCE - Present: A View from the Jeweler’s Bench, scheduled to be presented by Bard Graduate Center Gallery February, 2019.
-Nixon presented her paper “Pixels Bejeweled: Modern Media, Contemporary Jewelry, and the Replication of Desire” at the Fashion Institute of Technology’s international symposium Digital Meets Handmade: Jewelry in the 21st Century.
-That paper will be published later this year.
-She looks forward to taking part in the vital discourse on adornment that will be New York City Jewelry Week.
+Her Masters Degree is from Bard Graduate Center in New York City in the decorative arts, material culture, and design history.
+Her specialization is in the study of contemporary art jewelry, particularly of how individual artists are influenced by ancient and historical jewelry styles and techniques.
+She received the 2018 Windgate curatorial internship at the Museum of Arts and Design and is co-curator of MAD’s exhibition Fake News and True Love: Fourteen Stories by Robert Baines (October 2018-March 2019).
+She was awarded the 2018 Society of North American Goldsmith’s emerging curators grant for her exhibition A View from the Jeweler’s Bench: Ancient Treasures, Contemporary Statements, to be presented by Bard Graduate Center Gallery (February-July, 2019); and is currently co-curating the exhibition ANTIQUEMANIA, held at Pratt Manhattan during the inaugural New York City Jewelry Week (November 12-17, 2018).
+Nixon presented her paper “Pixels Bejeweled: Modern Media, Contemporary Jewelry, and the Replication of Desire” at the Fashion Institute of Technology’s international symposium Digital Meets Handmade: Jewelry in the 21st Century last may.
+That paper and “In the Studio: Lin Cheung,” written for Metalsmith Magazine will be published later this year.

 ACCESS TO PRATT PROGRAMS AND ACTIVITIESPratt strives to make all programs, services and activities accessible, and will provide assistance to accommodate any individuals with disabilities.
 Security personnel, located at booths at 200 Willoughby Avenue and other campus locations, are available for assistance.
 Additional accessibility resources are available at pratt.edu/accessibility